Home > Professional Development > SEDA-PDF > What is SEDA-PDF? > Named Awards > Learning Teaching and Assessing

 Award participants will have shown how their work is informed by the SEDA Values

 Further guidance on the SEDA Values.

-- An understanding of how people learn
+- Developing understanding of how people learn

-- Working in and developing learning communities
+- Working with and developing learning communities

-- Working effectively with diversity and promoting inclusivity
+- Valuing diversity and promoting inclusivity

 Core Development Outcomes